 Korokke (コロッケ) is the Japanese loan word taken from either French, ‘croquette’ or Dutch “kroket”.
 Either way, Japanese korokke is considered a type of “yoshoku”, a Japanese dish with European influence.

-It is said that France introduced Japan to croquettes in the late 1800’s, It was made using mashed potatoes that had been shaped, rolled in egg and panko breadcrumbs and then deep fried.
+It is said that France introduced croquettes to Japan in the late 1800’s.
+It was originally made using mashed potatoes that had been shaped, rolled in egg and panko breadcrumbs, and then deep fried.

 Features of Japanese Korokke